Written by: Ahmad Mansoor

 1. It would contravene the Doha Agreement, tarnishing the U.S.’s international reputation and reinforcing the perception of its unreliability.

-If indeed this aid is directed towards the Taliban, as posited by fugitive republicans, then the American government would face substantial backlash from its populace.
-Nonetheless, suspending these funds would not impact the Islamic Emirate as significantly as its adversaries anticipate; rather, it would bolster support for America’s opposition bloc.
+If indeed this aid is directed towards the Taliban, as posited by fugitive Republicans, then the American government would face substantial backlash from its populace.
+Nonetheless, suspending these funds would not impact the IEA as significantly as its adversaries anticipate; rather, it would bolster support for America’s opposition Bloc.

-In conclusion, Afghanistan’s Islamic Emirate of Afghanistan has gleaned valuable lessons from the past.
-Its judicious policies, astute political maneuvering, and effective dialogues have countered its adversaries’ strategies, while the U.S. is steering its military strategies towards ruin.
-Hence, it is reasonable to assert that in the current scenario, Trump/the U.S. finds themselves Between the Storm and the Fire, a predicament that may culminate in their downfall.
+In conclusion, the Islamic Emirate of Afghanistan (IEA) has gleaned valuable lessons from the past.
+Its judicious policies, astute political maneuvering, and effective dialogues have countered its adversaries’ strategies, while the U.S. is steering its military strategies toward ruin.
+Hence, it is reasonable to conclude that Trump—and the United States—find themselves Between the Storm and the Fire, a predicament that may ultimately lead to their downfall.